tobiashomie/comdocs/docs/blackpaper/module.md

 title: "Module"
 ---

 I am not the best at writing as I see ideas and its hard for me to put them down, unless i spend time.
 But here is a recap of commune.
 Our goal is to connect all applications into a decentralized network.
-This involves creating a tokenomics structure that can adapt to everything by providing incentives to run applicaitons.
+This involves creating a tokenomics structure that can adapt to everything by providing incentives to run applications.
 To do this, we required to

 ### The Module